 Example: Demand Forecasting Solution

-A predictive analytics-powered solution entails designing reliable and clearly-presented demand forecasts for management.
+A predictive supply chain analytics software entails designing reliable and clearly-presented demand forecasts for management.
 As such, this product would be critical for planning activity.

-This software also excels in providing early-warnings.
+This software for supply chain management also excels in providing early-warnings.
 Notable examples include unusual demand patterns or sudden demand spikes.

 Supply Network Planning